Making the Decision to Have Radiation Therapy for Endometrial Cancer

 You are getting chemotherapy or hormone therapy to treat endometrial cancer, and the doctor thinks radiation may ease your symptoms.

 Internal radiation (also called brachytherapy).
+This is now the most common type of radiation therapy for endometrial cancer.
+It is usually given as adjuvant therapy after surgery.
 This method involves placing radioactive material inside your vagina, near the tumor.
-It can help lower the risk of the cancer returning without adding the risks associated with radiating your whole pelvis.
+It can help lower the risk of the cancer returning without adding the risks associated with external beam radiation to your whole pelvis.

 The goal of radiation therapy